-Client slipped and fell at a truck stop, while working as a truck driver.
+Client slipped and fell at a truck stop while working as a truck driver.
 Client sustained significant and debilitating back injuries.
-Workers' compensation and bad faith cases were commenced against the insurance company for the client's employer for selling an occupational disability policy in lieu of workers' compensation to this Client and wrongfully denying coverage.
+Workers' compensation and bad faith cases commenced against the insurance company for the client's employer for selling an occupational disability policy in lieu of workers' compensation to this client and wrongfully denying coverage.

 Lanier & Burroughs client sustained serious, traumatic and permanent injuries when a vehicle failed to yield the right of way and turned into the path of Lanier & Burroughs client.

 This incident occurred when a vehicle traveling too closely and too fast for conditions, rear-ended a vehicle, which in turn collided with the vehicle being driven by Lanier & Burroughs client, causing her severe injuries and loss of wages.

 A delivery truck, at a high rate of speed, "T-Boned" the client who was in his driveway after coming home from work.
 Through the discovery of the case, it was determined that the delivery company placed mandates on drivers for fast delivery and return of their trucks; thus, putting profits in front of safety of others.
 This settlement was reached prior to trial.